top of page

 Do I qualify to have Sherwood support me?

-If you are at least 18 years old with a documented disability and have a funding agent for services such as Division of Developmental Disabilities (DDA), Division of Vocational Rehabilitation (DVR), Department of Services for the Blind (DSB), Foundational Community Supports (FCS) or a High School transition program, also known as School to Work, then you qualify for Career and Community Connection Services with Sherwood.
-FCS includes Medicare/Medicaid, mental health, substance abuse disorder and housing insecurities.
+If you are at least 18 years old with a documented disability and have a funding agent for services or a High School transition program, also known as School to Work, then you qualify for Career and Community Connection Services with Sherwood.
+Below are descriptions of each program we accept referrals from:

 What if I'm still in High School?